 9. Paragraphs should be 3–5 sentences

 Not necessarily a grammar rule, but while we’re at it … paragraphs can be long or short.
-But we tend to teach students that a paragraph should be three to five sentences.
+Unfortunately, we tend to teach students that a paragraph should be three to five sentences.
 Perhaps that’s a good guideline, especially for struggling or reluctant writers.
 But it’s not a law.
 And neither is its big sibling: that essays should be five paragraphs.
 Word counts and sentence number might be helpful guides.
 But we should reiterate that variety is the spice of writing life and that good paragraphs—and essays—come in all sizes.
 College composition instructors will thank teachers for putting this rule to rest.

 10. Grammar rules are rules

 Really, most grammar rules are pretty decent suggestions.
 Like the people who use it, language is a living, breathing thing.
 That means it changes.
 While it’s important to teach “rules,” it’s perhaps more important to teach students, in the spirit of compelling and clear writing, when and how to break them.

 Which grammar rules do you think should no longer be taught?
-Come and share in our WeAreTeachers Chat group on Facebook.
+Share in the comments.